Puumanamana/CoCoNet/docs/source/getting-started.rst

 CoCoNet was tested on both MacOS and Ubuntu 18.04.
 To install and run CoCoNet, you will need:

-#. `python` (>=3.5)
+#. `python` (>=3.5, recommended: 3.7)
 #. `pip3`, the python package manager or the `conda` installer.

+If you encounter any issue during the installation, you should retry in a fresh environment (with conda or virtualenv) with the recommended python version (3.7).

 Install the latest release on PyPi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can install CoCoNet, from the `Python Package Index <https://pypi.org/project/coconet-binning/>`_.
-To install it, you simply need to run the following command (you can omit --user if you're working in a vitualenv):
+To install it, you simply need to run the following command (you can omit --user if you're working in a virtual environment).

 .. code-block:: bash